cybertec-postgresql/pgwatch2/README.md

     NB!
 To get most out of your metrics some wrappers/extensions are required on the DB-s under monitoring.
     See section [Steps to configure your database for monitoring](https://github.com/cybertec-postgresql/pgwatch2#steps-to-configure-your-database-for-monitoring) on setup information.

+    4.3.
+Exposing component logs (optional)

+    Note that if the "/logs" endpoint is wanted also in the custom setup mode then then some actual code changes are needed to specify where logs of all components are situated - see top of the pgwatch2.py file for that.
+Default settings only make sure things work with the Docker images.

 5. Install Go and compile the gatherer